DG-creative-lab/Customer_segmentation_with_K_Means_Clustering/README.md

 ## Repository content

-This repository contains two main files:
+This repository contains one main files:
--	.R file with the code of the model;
--	.Rmd file with markdown article on the code development that will be posted on [Medium](https://medium.com/@dessi.georgieva8)
+-	.Rmd file with markdown article on the code development that hopefully 😏 will be posted on [Medium](https://medium.com/@dessi.georgieva8)